 “Volunteering is the ultimate exercise in democracy.
 You vote in elections once a year, but when you volunteer, you vote every day about the kind of community you want to live in.”

 Volunteers are central to the mission of AHA.
-Now that our community has been vaccinated and COVID restrictions are easing up, our need for volunteers is increasing.
+Our need for volunteers is increasing with our number of members needing services.
 There are a variety of opportunities for volunteers to assist our members.
 The first step in applying to be a volunteer is to complete the AHA Volunteer Interest Form at the bottom of this page.
 Thank you!

 No special expertise or experience is necessary to be an AHA volunteer.
 You only need a sincere interest in helping an older neighbor in our community; we’ll support you with the rest.
 New AHA volunteers often are surprised to learn how flexible we are—and how many different ways there are to help.
 Here are some specific needs: